 • Companies pay tax on capital gains at their corporation tax rate.
 In a company, a capital gain is reflected in the value of its shares and if these are sold a "double charge" to capital gains tax can arise.

 • An individual has greater flexibility in dealing with trading losses.

 It is advisable to use a formation agent for this.
 You first need to decide on the following:

-The Memorandum of Association is a short document, serving the limited purpose of evidencing the intention of each subscriber to form a company and become a member of that company.
+The Memorandum of Association is a short document, serving the limited purpose of evidencing the intention of each subscriber to form a company.

 New Model Articles have been introduced.
 There are three types, as follows:

 • Private company limited by shares • Private company limited by guarantee • PLC

 In practice, companies can be formed using either Model Articles, Model Articles with amended provisions, or bespoke Articles.
 Companies incorporating as limited by shares (whether private or public) must complete a statement of capital and initial shareholdings as part of the formation documentation.
 The statement of capital is a new document.
 It is a ‘snapshot’ of a limited company’s issued share capital at a given time.
 It also needs to be provided is part of the application to incorporate and with each annual return.

 Forming a Limited Company 2